salsita/prism/docs/getting-started/hello-world.md

 }
 ```

 See?
-Unless you call the function, the side effect is not executed and therefore if we `yield` these functions in our Updaters we can keep them pure and that's the ultimate goal.
-Nice thing about Generators is that you can `yield` as many values as you need.
+Unless you call the function, the side effect is not executed.
+Therefore if we `yield` these functions in our Updaters, we keep them pure.
+A nice thing about Generators is that you can `yield` as many values as you need.

 ```javascript
 function* updater(model) {